eegsynth/eegsynth/module/outputgpio/README.md

-# Output GPIO module
+# Keyboard Module

-The purpose of this module is to transform control signals and published events from Redis to the GPIO pins of a Raspberry Pi.
+The purpose of this module is to receive and send input MIDI commands from/to a keyboard such as a digital piano.
+This implementation has been tested with a [Yamaha P95](http://usa.yamaha.com/products/musical-instruments/keyboards/digitalpianos/p_series/p-95_color_variation/).

+The MIDI commands received from the piano corresponding to keys that are pressed are translated into a single control value representing the pitch.
+The force with which the key is pressed is send as trigger for each of the keys.
+Both the control value and the trigger are send to the REDIS buffer.
+You can filter on key press and release events.

+The MIDI commands that should be send to the piano correspond to pubsub messages from the REDIS buffer.

-# Requirements
+## Requirements

-Redis should be running.
-This module should be started on a Raspberry Pi.
+The keyboard should be connected with a bidirectional MIDI-to-USB cable.
+The REDIS buffer should be running.

+## Software Requirements

+portmidi
+Python 2.x
+mido Python library
+Redis Python library